tiberiuc/docker-ethereum/README.md

 Requires that [Docker be installed](https://docs.docker.com/engine/installation/) on the host machine.

 ```
-# Create some directory where your bitcoin data will be stored.
+# Create some directory where your ethereum data will be stored.
 $ mkdir /home/youruser/ethereum_data

 $ docker run --name ethereum -d \